Salakos: Monuments and Antiquities

 Halfway through the village, past the new platea, on the right-hand side, are the remains of the village flour mill, a stone construction powered in its time by both animals and water; a short stretch of the aqueduct can still be seen attached to the rear of the squat mill tower.
 The platea itself is not the original, which was further within the village and had the traditional kafenion, now closed.
 The Italians designed and located the new platea, with its trees and ornate stone fountain, during their occupation of the island.

 There are the sparse remains (walling) of a minor fortification of the Order of the Knights of St. John (late 15th/early 16th century AD) near the platea; stones from this were used to build a small one-room mosque during Ottoman/Turkish rule, one of only very few remains of such architecture on the island, and in very poor repair, it was in use until the 1950s.
 East of the village are the outlines of a demolished early Christian basilica, marked on maps as Παλαιοχριστιανική βασιλική.
 It has been suggested that it was dedicated to Agia Marina, but there is no archaeological evidence for this.
 The large central village church of the Dormition, although modern looking, has 14th-century origins; of the old frescoes, just the face of a single saint is preserved in the north aisle.

 The small village oil/wine press in the castle area has recently been restored; it contains a 19th-century manual iron screw press made by Victor Coq – ‘machines agricoles et viticoles’ of Aix-en-Provence, France.

 Flora and Fauna

 The rare tree Liquidambar orientalis is recorded in the Nymfi stream valley.

 Noteworthy Personalities and Residents

 Teacher and man-of-letters, Fotis Varelis (1911-2012) was born here.
 There is a memorial to him at the ancient Nimfi Springs above the village.

 Historian Christódoulos Papachristodoúlou (1899-1988) was born and raised in properties around the old castle and there is a commemorative plaque near a huge plane tree.

-Some of the better known families from the village include G. Petavrakis and J. Lazarou, both successful businessmen, now residing in Australia.